geoffellis/node-RED_FlowIdeas/README.md

-HomeAutomationProject
+Node-Red Tinker Project
 =====================

-Project for collection of flows to monitor things in the house. ie things not big enough or complex enough for thier own instance of a project/docker image
+Project for collection of flows.

 ### About